-Our experts take a look at issues arising where parents buy a property whilst a child of the family is at university.
+Our experts take a look at issues arising where parents invest in property whilst a child of the family is at university.
 Stamp duty land tax, income tax, capital gains tax and inheritance tax are considered for various ownership structures, including trust arrangements.

 Alfie and Barbara have recently inherited a substantial sum of money and are considering how to use it; they like the idea of investing in property.
 They already own their own home in London, a let property in Basingstoke and a holiday home abroad.
 They are familiar with the responsibilities of landlords and are comfortable complying with statutory obligations and accepting the risks involved.
 They both work and have a good income between them.